Tempo logotype

 • Modular rollout means PMO and finance teams reach productive use in weeks, not quarters.

-SAP EPPM's pitch is ERP (enterprise resource planning)-adjacent centralized control, with portfolio governance wired directly into SAP's financial controlling, HR data, and procurement backbone.
-That makes sense for organizations running their financial lives on SAP.
+SAP EPPM's pitch is ERP-adjacent centralized control, with portfolio governance wired directly into SAP's ERP backbone – financial systems, HR data, and project execution.
+That pitch makes sense for organizations running their financial lives on SAP.

+It trades differently for organizations where Jira is the source of truth for delivery.
 Tempo ships through the Atlassian Marketplace, which is one of the reasons Atlassian-standardized teams reach productive use without an ERP-scale rollout.
-This page compares the two approaches so PMO, finance, and engineering leaders can pick the architecture that fits.
+This page compares both architectures so PMO, finance, and engineering leaders can pick the one that fits.

 How do SAP EPPM and Tempo compare?

-Tempo has a Jira-native strategic portfolio management suite and 30,000+ customers across technology, financial services, professional services, and the public sector.
-Tempo Structure PPM, Timesheets, Capacity Planner, Financial Manager, Custom Charts, and Gantt Charts for Structure PPM run inside Jira and don't need a separate planning system.
+Tempo provides a Jira-native strategic portfolio management suite and serves 30,000+ companies across technology, financial services, professional services, and the public sector.
+Tempo Structure PPM, Timesheets, Capacity Planner, Financial Manager, and Custom Charts run inside Jira and don't need a separate planning system.

 SAP Enterprise Project and Portfolio Management is a portfolio and project management solution inside the SAP ecosystem.
 It provides project lifecycle governance from request through execution and closure, with integration into SAP's ERP suite for financial controlling and HR data.
 SAP positions EPPM as a centralized repository with standardized scoring and questionnaires for project intake and governance.

 Tempo's architecture is built differently.
-It extends Jira's data model directly: Portfolio truth comes from Jira work items, and financial data – CapEx/OpEx (capital vs operating expense classification), labor cost, budget vs. actuals – comes from Jira time entries.
+It extends Jira's data model directly: Portfolio truth comes from Jira work items, and financial data – CapEx/OpEx, labor cost, budget vs. actuals – comes from Jira time entries.
 Governance dashboards reflect the state of delivery at the moment of the query.

 What each solution is best for